TriesteCitizen/ctf-writeups/README.md

 - (TryHackMe/Agent T/README.md) ✔️
 - (TryHackMe/Simple CTF/README.md) ✔️ (get back to it, to abuse the CVE-2019-9053 exploit instead of anonymously logging into the FTP port)
 - (TryHackMe/Cat Pictures/README.md) ❎ (look up Port Knocking to move on here)
+- (TryHackMe/Scripting/README.md) ❎ (Finished only one of the three tasks.
+Need to figure out how to print the whole response body first before trying to extract the given port on which we read the operations)

 ## ⚔️ Attack Vectors
 - Reverse-Engineering